DavieZhdones/request_sort/README.md

 # request_sort
-Script for sorting and renaming TLS certificates
+ Script for sorting and renaming certificate request files